Sexual Offences (Amendment) Act 1976: Section 7(5)

-Sections 2 and 3 of this Act shall not have effect in relation to a trial or inquiry which begins before the expiration of that period and sections 4 and 6 of this Act shall not have effect in relation to an accusation alleging a rape offence which is made before the expiration of that period.

 The words "and 6" were repealed by section 170 of, and paragraph 16 of Schedule 8 to, and Schedule 16 to, the Criminal Justice Act 1988.
-This was consequential on the repeal of section 6 by that Act.
+This was consequential on the repeal of section 6 by that act.

 This subsection was repealed by section 67(3) of, and Schedule 6 to, the Youth Justice and Criminal Evidence Act 1999.
 This was consequential on the repeal of sections 2 to 4 by that Act.